Catalonia's ex-leader Carles Puigdemont just can't win

 - "Moncloa's plan has won." (referring to the Spanish government.)

 - "I don't know what is left of my life (I hope there's a lot!), but I will dedicate it to putting these two years in order and to protecting my reputation.
-I have been damaged by slandered, rumors, lies, I have endured them for a common goal.
+I have been damaged by slander, rumors, lies, I have endured them for a common goal.
 This has come to an end and I will have to dedicate my life to self defense."

 CNN could not independently verify the messages, but in a tweet addressing the issue Wednesday, Puigdemont appeared to confirm their authenticity, saying he simply had a moment of doubt.
 He added that he was determined to continue his bid for the presidency.